Aporosa octandra: History

-The species was described in 1982 by the botanist Albert Roy Vickery (1947-), in the publication An Enumeration of the Flowering Plants of Nepal (London), which was a joint project of the British Museum (Natural History) and the University of Tokyo (東京大学, Tōkyō daigaku).
+The species was described in 1982 by the botanist Albert Roy Vickery, in the publication An Enumeration of the Flowering Plants of Nepal (London), which was a joint project of the British Museum (Natural History) and the University of Tokyo.

-This work superseded that of Francis Buchanan-Hamilton (1762-1829), a Scottish physician who did significant work in geography, zoology, and botany in India.
-Buchanan-Hamilton was revising descriptions by David Don (1799–1841), botanist, another Scot, who worked in England.
+This work superseded that of Francis Buchanan-Hamilton and David Don.

-The varieties were first described by Anne M. Schot (who has published in botany from 1991 onwards) in 1995 in the article A synopsis of taxonomic changes in Aporosa Blume (Euphorbiaceae), published in the authoritative journal Blumea.
+The varieties were first described by Anne M. Schot in 1995 in the article A synopsis of taxonomic changes in Aporosa Blume (Euphorbiaceae), published in the journal Blumea.

 Description

-The tree, sometimes shrub, which grows up to 15m tall, and up to 30cm in diameter.
+The tree, sometimes shrub, which grows up to 15m tall, and up to 30 cm in diameter.
 In India the tree may grow some 9-12m tall, but is usually shrubby.
 The bark is a light-brown to grey or tan, can be either smooth, roughened, thickened, flaky or with narrow vertical ridges and cracks.
 Inner bark is pink.
 The wood is cream in colour.
 The branchlets usually have a few small scars of fallen leaves.
-The leaves are narrow, ovate to elliptic in shape, some 5-23.5 by 2-8cm in size, base is rounded to cuneate, obtuse in shape, the margins are lowly undulate to lowly glandular-crenate or -serrate and are sometimes slightly recurved; the apex of the leaves is acuminate to cuspitate; the leave are thinnish and smooth, not brittle and dull or slightly shiny; when dry they are grey-brown to green-brown above, greenish to brownish below.
+The leaves are narrow, ovate to elliptic in shape, some 5-23.5 by 2-8 cm in size, base is rounded to cuneate, obtuse in shape, the margins are lowly undulate to lowly glandular-crenate or -serrate and are sometimes slightly recurved; the apex of the leaves is acuminate to cuspitate; the leave are thinnish and smooth, not brittle and dull or slightly shiny; when dry they are grey-brown to green-brown above, greenish to brownish below.
 Inflorescences occur axillary or just below leaves.
 Staminate inflorescences occur as 1-5 cluster together, with 6-8 laxly set flowers, staminate flowers have 4 sepals and two stamens.
 Pistillate inflorescences occur as 1 to 3 clustered together, with up to 11 densely arranged flowers along the rachis, 4 sepals, occasionallyy staminodes, slightly raised and elongated stigmas, perpendicular to the sides of the ovary.
 The fruit are ovoid to ellipsoid in shape, rarely globose; slightly stiped and beaked young fruit are 9-13 x 6-10mm in size, punctate; they dry to dark brown/black, with sparse hairs.
 Terete, ellipsoid seeds (1 maybe 2 per fruit) are 7-8 x 5-6 x 3-4mm.

 Like other species in the Appendiculatae section of the Aporosa genus, this species has: glands that are basal and adaxial; disc-like glands scattered unevenly within arches of marginal veins throughout the abaxial surface of the leaf/lamina; stigma that are papillate; and theovary has pubescent septae and column.

 Noting the caveat given above by Schot, the varieties are described as follows: